-Press and hold the SEEK buttons or for 1.5 seconds while the compact disc is playing to reverse or fast forward the track being played.
+Press and hold the ◀ or ► seek buttons for 1.5 seconds while the compact disc is playing to reverse or fast forward the track being played.
 The compact disc plays at an increased speed while reversing or fast forwarding.
 When the button is released, the compact disc returns to normal play speed.